meegpipe/meegpipe/recommended.md

 ### Inkscape

 [Inkscape][inkscape] is required for generating the thumbnail images that are embedded in the data processing reports.
-To install on Linux on Red-Hat based Linux distros:
+To install on Red Hat based Linux distros:

     sudo yum install inkscape